 This does not apply to any employee benefits you provide your employees, which can be deducted separately on Line 14.
 It also does not apply to any salary you pay yourself.

 Being detail-oriented today can save you from a lot of headaches tomorrow.
-When it comes to claiming self-employed deductions, it’s essential to have all of your expenses recorded, especially when it comes to a potential audit.
+When it comes to claiming deductions for construction workers, it’s essential to have all of your expenses recorded, especially when it comes to a potential audit.
 QuickBooks Self-Employed can track and organize your expenses throughout the year, so you can save yourself some time and focus your attention where it’s needed most.

 Looking for more tax-related information?
 Check out our guide to taxes for the self-employed, and find more deductions as part of our complete list of self-employed expenses and tax deductions.
 Or if you’re looking for deductions common to other professions, check out our guides for: